 Of all the beautiful road trips Australia has to offer, a self drive across the Great Ocean Road in Victoria has to be the most famous.
 This Adelaide to Melbourne drive itinerary includes the best drive stops along this beautiful road that curves around the Victoria coastline for over 200km.

 As well as interesting limestone formations such as the Twelve Apostles, your road trip will include unspoilt rainforest, beautiful national parks, and a choice of seaside holiday towns.
-You can also stay at some really unique Australian places as you drive to or from Adelaide, such as Mount Gambier, set on an extinct volcano.
+You can also stay at some really unique Australian places near Adelaide, such as Mount Gambier, which is set on an extinct volcano.

-If you’re travelling from Adelaide to Melbourne by car, the total driving distance is almost 1,000km along the coastal route, so the Great Ocean Road is actually only a small part of the journey.
+The total driving distance from Adelaide to Melbourne is almost 1,000km along the coastal route, so the Great Ocean Road is actually only a small part of the journey.

-While you could scale this trip down to a 3-day itinerary, I’d recommend a full week, as there is so much beautiful scenery to enjoy!
-This route planner will share the best places to see along the way, driving time and driving distance, petrol and accommodation costs and recommended campsites.
+While you could scale this trip down to a 3-day itinerary, I’d recommend a full week to fully enjoy it.
+This road trip planner will share the best places to see, driving time and driving distance, petrol and accommodation costs and recommended campsites.
 So start planning your epic Australian road trip now!

 Here’s a list of my recommended drive stops on the Adelaide to Melbourne drive itinerary via the Great Ocean Road, along with the time I’d recommend spending there.
 If you’re on a 3 day itinerary the best places to stop overnight would be Mount Gambier and the Great Ocean Road.

 To skip straight to a destination, just click on the links below, or start by reading my overview of the total journey time, distance and costs.

 Adelaide to Melbourne Distance, Driving Time & Cost